nearform/openshift-ansible/reference-architecture/vmware-ansible/README.md

 ```
 - The deploy-host playbook will create an SSH key and move it into place at **ssh_keys/ocp-installer**.

-- Copy the SSH pub key to the template
+Copy the SSH pub key to the template

 ```bash
 ssh-copy-id root@template_ip_address
 ```

-- Next fill out the variables in ~/git/openshift-ansible-contrib/reference-architecture/vmware-ansible/ocp-on-vmware.ini and run the installer
+- Next fill out the variables in ocp-on-vmware.ini and run the installer

 The Ansible script will launch infrastructure and flow straight into installing the OpenShift application and components.
 Additionally, ocp-on-vmware.py will configure LDAP authentication credentials for the OpenShift install create an inventory file to define the number of nodes for each **role**: *app, infra, master*.